gewarren/docs/docs/framework/wcf/feature-details/reliable-messaging-protocol-version-1-1.md

 - WCF ensures all application request messages bear a `ReplyTo` endpoint reference and a `MessageId`.

-- WCF applies the local endpoint reference as each application request message’s `ReplyTo`.
-The local endpoint reference is the `CreateSequence` message’s `ReplyTo` for the Initiator and the `CreateSequence` message’s `To` for the Responder.
+- WCF applies the local endpoint reference as each application request message's `ReplyTo`.
+The local endpoint reference is the `CreateSequence` message's `ReplyTo` for the Initiator and the `CreateSequence` message's `To` for the Responder.

 - WCF ensures that incoming request messages bear a `MessageId` and a `ReplyTo`.

-- WCF ensures the `ReplyTo` endpoint reference’s URI of all application request messages match the local endpoint reference as defined earlier.
+- WCF ensures the `ReplyTo` endpoint reference's URI of all application request messages match the local endpoint reference as defined earlier.

 - WCF ensures that all replies bear the correct `RelatesTo` and `To` headers following `wsa` request/reply correlation rules.